akspa0/showTools/soundContextTools/memory-bank/progress.md

   - Show MP3 and .txt description named after LLM show title, fallback to completed-show.mp3 if needed
   - Manifest and logs updated with all finalized outputs and metadata
   - Two-stage LLM workflow: per-call titles/synopses, then show-level title/description
+- Resume and status operations are now fully privacy-preserving.
+- No PII filenames are ever shown or logged after initial ingestion.
+- Output folders are clearly separated and referenced by anonymized run IDs.

 ## What's Left to Build